arnemorken/anyvista/README.md

 };
 ```

-6. Give the model and filter to a view, tell the view where to live and display:
+6. Give the model and filters to a view, tell the view where to live and display:
 ```js
 let my_view  = new anyView({
   model:   my_model,